peter-evans/create-pull-request/README.md

 - If there are changes (i.e. a diff exists with the checked-out base branch), the changes will be pushed to a new `branch` and a pull request created.
 - If there are no changes (i.e. no diff exists with the checked-out base branch), no pull request will be created and the action exits silently.
 - If a pull request already exists and there are no further changes (i.e. no diff with the current pull request branch) then the action exits silently.
-- If a pull request exists and new changes on the base branch make the pull request unnecessary (i.e. there is no longer a diff between the base and pull request branch), the pull request is automatically closed and the branch deleted.
+- If a pull request exists and new changes on the base branch make the pull request unnecessary (i.e. there is no longer a diff between the pull request branch and the base), the pull request is automatically closed.
+Additionally, if `delete-branch` is set to `true` the `branch` will be deleted.

 For further details about how the action works and usage guidelines, see [Concepts, guidelines and advanced usage](docs/concepts-guidelines.md).